PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-self-concatenating-table.md

 (1 row)
 ```

-It works, but it is more complicated than using a query or function.
-No real gain here; I just wanted to see if was possible.
+*It works, but it is more complicated than using a query in a view or procedure.
+No real gain here; I just wanted to see if was possible.*